The following is a list of the filmographies which I've compiled so far. I've been gradually going through the

 - Kendall "Breezy Brisbane" McComas

 - 1931 to 1932.
-He was the resident "tough kid" who served as the leader between Jackie Cooper and Dickie Moore.
+Breezy was the resident "tough kid" who served as the leader between Jackie Cooper and Dickie Moore.

 - Norman "Chubby" Chaney

 - 1929 to 1931.
-He was the resident fat boy of Our Gang during the first two seasons of talkies.
+Chubby was the resident fat boy of Our Gang during the first two seasons of talkies.

 - Dorothy "Echo" DeBorba

 - 1930 to 1933.
-She was brought on board to supercede Mary Ann Jackson as "leading lady" of the series.
-The nickname was never used onscreen, but
+Dorothy was brought on board to supercede Mary Ann Jackson as "leading lady" of the series.
+The nickname was never used onscreen, but remained with her

 - Allen "Farina" Hoskins